AashishKhilnani/SCIS-GITHUB/README.md

 # SCIS-GITHUB
-This is my First Repo
+# This is my First Repo
+Thats how you do it.